-Assume, first, that the advertiser had posted a sign on the door of the restaurant informing all who entered that day that patrons would be interviewed by the advertiser as part of its TV promotion of its new soy protein “steak.”
-This notification would materially affect the weight or credibility of the patron’s endorsement, and, therefore, viewers of the advertisement should be clearly and conspicuously informed of the circumstances under which the endorsement was obtained.
+Assume, first, that the advertiser had posted a sign on the door of the restaurant informing all who entered that day that the advertiser would interview patrons as part of the TV promotion of its new soy protein “steak.”
+This notification would materially affect the weight or credibility of the patron’s endorsement.
+Therefore, viewers of the advertisement should be clearly and conspicuously informed of the circumstances under which the endorsement was obtained.

-Assume, in the alternative, that the advertiser had not posted a sign on the door of the restaurant, but had informed all interviewed customers of the “hidden camera” only after interviews were completed and the customers had no reason to know or believe that their response was being recorded for use in an advertisement.
-Even if patrons were also told that they would be paid for allowing the use of their opinions in advertising, these facts need not be disclosed.
+Assume, in the alternative, that the advertiser had not posted a sign on the door of the restaurant but had informed all interviewed customers of the “hidden camera” only after interviews were completed and the customers had no reason to know or believe that their response was being recorded for use in an advertisement.
+Even if patrons were also told that they would be paid for allowing their opinions in advertising, these facts need not be disclosed.

 - Example 6:

-An infomercial producer wants to include consumer endorsements for an automotive additive product featured in her commercial, but because the product has not yet been sold, there are no consumer users.
+An infomercial producer wants to include consumer endorsements for an automotive additive product featured in her commercial.
+Still, because the product has not yet been sold, there are no consumer users.

 Viewers would not expect that these “consumer endorsers” are actors who were asked to use the product so that they could appear in the commercial or that they were compensated.
 Because the advertisement fails to disclose these facts, it is deceptive.